 Preheat your oven to 350 degrees Fahrenheit.
-Line muffin tins with paper liners or use a silicon muffin tin sprayed lightly with cooking spray.
+Line muffin tins with paper liners or use a silicone muffin tin sprayed lightly with cooking spray.

 Add the wet ingredients to the dry ingredients until just combined.